 Mennonite Central Committee (MCC), a worldwide ministry of Anabaptist churches, shares God's love and compassion for all in the name of Christ by responding to basic human needs and working for peace and justice.

-Meadowgreen is a mixed neighborhood that includes newcomers to Canada and indigenous people, and has been historically underserved.
-Bread for Success is an after-school program for children and youth that seeks to reduce barriers to success in education.
-Your support pays for personalized homework assistance, career exploration, cooking lessons and gardening projects for youth from various racial and ethnic backgrounds.
+The Meadowgreen neighbourhood of Saskatoon is home to newcomers to Canada and indigenous people, and has been historically underserved.
+Through an after-school program called Bread for Success, your support provides homework assistance, career exploration, cooking lessons and gardening projects for young people from different racial and ethnic backgrounds.

-Kashechewan First Nation is a small fly-in Indigenous community located in the remote north east of Ontario, Canada.
-St. Andrew's School serves 300 students, a third of whom have been identified as having disabilities or being at risk.
-Your support helps pay for an Educational Support Worker to walk alongside identified students and help them achieve their educational goals.
+Kashechewan First Nation is a small, fly-in Indigenous community in remote Northeast Ontario, Canada.
+A third of the 300 students who attend St. Andrew's School there have disabilities or are considered “at risk.”
+Your support helps pay for an educational support worker to walk alongside these students and help them achieve their educational goals.

 Many underfunded schools in Philadelphia cannot afford sports, arts or after-school tutoring.
 Three Christian ministries in ethnically diverse neighborhoods offer out-of-school programs that provide tutoring, mentorship and creative play for children, kindergarten to grade 12.
 Your gift encourages literacy, STEM education, peacemaking, critical thinking and the arts.

 Location: Philadelphia, Pennsylvania, USA Partners: Kingdom Builders Network

 “We do not believe that it is the will of God that his marvelous creation be brought down by the moral and social decay that is caused by poverty,” say the organizers of Education for Hope.
 Your support covers educational costs, serves lunch and provides social skills training for HIV/AIDS orphans and other vulnerable children in Burkina Faso’s capital city.